StarLight935/TFL-Project/README.md

 # TFL-Project
-This is my project for the Canvas Reply Assessment day.
-To open the project, download all the files then open any of the html files.
+This is my project for the Canvas Reply Assessment day. \n To open the project, download all the files then open any of the html files.
 This project was made by Charlotte Brocksom 2023 - Powered by TfL Open Data https://api-portal.tfl.gov.uk/ 'Contains OS data © Crown copyright and database rights 2016' and Geomni UK Map data © and database rights [2019]
 Image Sourced from Pexels - "https://www.pexels.com/photo/big-ben-bridge-castle-city-460672/"